-It is a shock to some Americans that the Cherokee Nation owned plantations in the American South before the Civil War and owned Black slaves to work on these farms.
-This is the surreal fact that comes as a surprise.
-Native North Americans in the Great Lakes Area also owned some farms and slaves as well.
+It is a shock to some Americans that the Cherokee owned plantations in the South before the Civil War and owned African slaves to work on these farms.
+Racist thought against black Cherokee tribal members unfortunately still exists in the 21st century, contributing to the decision in 2007 to expel descendants of Freedmen.

 In the summer of 2017, a U.S. District Court judge reaffirmed all the tribal rights of the Cherokee Freedmen, citing the 1866 treaty the tribe U.S. government signed after the Civil War.
 Thus far, the ejected black Cherokee members are members once again.